NeerCodes/SQL/README.md

-SQL Interview Questions and Concepts
+SQL Interview Guide
-This document covers essential SQL concepts and commands, tailored for interview preparation.
+This guide covers essential SQL concepts and commands, tailored for interview preparation.
 It includes practical examples, syntax, and common interview questions to help you master SQL.
 SQL Command Categories
-SQL commands are broadly categorized into five types: DDL, DML, DCL, TCL, and DQL.
-Below, each category is explained with examples and interview-focused insights.
+SQL commands are categorized into five types: DDL, DML, DCL, TCL, and DQL.
+Each is explained below with examples and interview-focused insights.
 1. Data Definition Language (DDL)

 Purpose: Modifies the structure of database objects (e.g., tables).